ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_overlay

-In the former case, any offset into that location beyond the first four bytes up to the size of the largest address space or register (i.e., the size of undefined storage) is meaningful but will be undefined.
+In the former case, any offset into that location beyond the first four bytes up to the size of undefined storage (i.e., the largest address space or register) is meaningful but will be undefined.
 In the latter case, the range of meaningful offsets is limited to the maximum of the size of the underlying base storage and overlay itself.
 Thus if reg0 were 4 bytes, then the meaningful offsets of the overlay location would be 8 bytes.
 However, if the size of reg0 were 64 bytes, then the range of meaniful offsets would be 64 bytes.

 If an overlay leaves a gap between the maximum size of the underlying base storage and the overlay, then those bits are inferred to be